louipc/opennurbs/readme.txt

-/* $Header: $ */
-/* $NoKeywords: $ */

 More Information:
   Please see

     http://en.wiki.mcneel.com/default.aspx/McNeel/OpenNURBS.html

   for information about opennurbs including supported compilers, build instructions, and a description of the examples.

 Technical support:
   http://discourse.mcneel.com/category/opennurbs